fedorocko/assignments/README.md

     - #ml
     - #startup
-4. (Consider if you are applying for position focused more on Data Science) Split the dataset in thirds (ordered by time).
-Use first two thirds to build a model predicting counts of tweets given some tag (from those present in the data) and some time bin.
+4. (Consider if you are applying for position focused more on Data Science) Split the dataset into thirds (ordered by time).
+Use first two thirds to _train_ a model predicting counts of tweets given a tag (from those present in the data) and a time bin.
-   Validate the model using last third of data, discuss results.
+   _Evaluate model performance_ using last third of data, discuss results.

 #### Example: